All-Purpose/Utility Vehicle Inspection & Info

 ON WHAT ROADS IN WASHINGTON COUNTY CAN I DRIVE MY APV OR UTV?

-By default, operation of APVs and UTVs on roads and highways in Ohio is illegal.
-Unless a local jurisdiction has adopted a resolution allowing the operation of these classes of vehicles on the roads and highways under their control, operation remains illegal.
+By default, the operation of APVs and UTVs on roads and highways in Ohio is illegal.
+Unless a local jurisdiction has adopted a resolution allowing the operation of these classes of vehicles on the roads and highways under its control, operation remains illegal.
 Please see the Washington County Commissioners’ resolution that allows certain APV/UTV operations.
-(ADD LINK)

-APV operation is allowed on roads and highways under the jurisdiction of Washington County and certain local townships, provided all legal requirements applicable to that class of vehicles is followed.
+APV operation is allowed on roads and highways under the jurisdiction of Washington County and certain local townships, provided all legal requirements applicable to that class of vehicles are followed.

 IS IT LEGAL FOR JUST ANYONE TO DRIVE ANY APV OR UTV ON THE ROAD?